LysandreJik/Playground/jax/GettingStarted/README.md

 obtain the Jacobian.
 Using a hybrid scheme of forward and reverse differentiation therefore results in an optimization of the number of operations needed to compute the Jacobian.

+## Using XLA to compile code

+JAX leverages [XLA](https://www.tensorflow.org/xla) in order to compile the code to run on accelerators rather than on CPU.
+XLA uses JIT compilation by default for NumPy operations, and lets the user use JIT to compile user-made Python functions into XLA-optimized kernels.

+## Grad and VMap

+JAX isn't simply a NumPy on GPU.
+In addition to the aforementioned JIT compilation, it also comes with two additional
+programs:

+- grad, which computes derivatives of arbitrary functions (accepts many Python statements such as if-else, loops, ...)
+- vmap, which is a vectorizing map.
+Works similarly to a mapping function along an array's axis, but instead of keeping the loop on the outside of the operation (e.g. multiplying a matrix with an array of vectors), it pushes the loop down into a function's primitive operations for better performance (prioritizing a matrix by matrix operation rather than a loop of matrix by vector operations, for example).